AnyStatus/anystatus.github.io/_posts/2019-04-20-tfs-build-status-notifications.md

 Once the widget has been created, you can queue new builds using the *Context Menu > All Tasks > Start* option.

-#### Reconcile workspace after a successful build
+#### Reconcile your workspace after successful builds

-You can use [Triggers](/docs/triggers), a feature that lets you run custom commands when status changes occur, to automatically reconcile your workspace after successful builds.
+You can automatically reconcile your workspace after a successful build using [Triggers](/docs/triggers), a feature that enables you to run custom commands, such as [tf.exe reconcile](), when statuses change.
-The trigger uses TF.exe to do the actual reconciliation.